janaagaard75/janaagaard75.github.io/README.md

 - Tags.
 - Minimum page height.
 - Link to the page with the Node.js version.
+- Test using Source Serif Pro and Source Serif Sans fonts.
 - Publish.
 - Align the numbered list and the bullets. <https://jsbin.com/tuxiwuh/edit?html,output>